Philosophy (PHIL)

 PHIL 3504 Ethics and the Function of Reason in Human Life (3 credits)

-An investigation into the moral dimension of human life with special attention to how it pertains to other living beings, and the natural and human environments.
+Investigates the moral dimension of human life, with special attention to how it pertains to other living beings and to natural and human environments.

 Level of Study: Undergraduate